Using texturetool to Compress Textures

 -m option) or for each texture level concatenated together (with the

 -m option).
 Each texture level stored in the file is at least 32 bytes in size and must be uploaded to the GPU in its entirety.
 The PVR format matches the format used by the PVRTexTool found in Imagination Technologies’s PowerVR SDK.
-Your app must parse the data header to obtain the actual texture data.
-See the PVRTextureLoader sample for an example of working with texture data in the PVR format.
+To load a PVR-compressed texture, use the

 -c options print error metrics during encoding.
 The